JADM998/nd035-c3-data-stores-and-persistence-project-starter/README.md

 I have used PostgreSQL and have used a non-standard port which was 5434 (instead of 5432).

-I have provided a docker image showing the configuration I used, however, if the reviewer had a valid PostgreSQL running only modifying the application.properties spring.datasource.url (port) will make it run.
+I have provided a docker image showing the configuration I used, however, if the reviewer had a valid PostgreSQL running only modifying the application.properties for spring.datasource will make it run.

 The dockerfile I used is located in `/docker/postgresql-udacity-datastore-and-persistance/docker-compose.yml`.

+Also, given that no SQL initiation was provided I also used the configuration: spring.sql.init.mode=always spring.jpa.hibernate.ddl-auto=create-drop

+Once created it could be changed to `embedded` and `validate`.

 ## Postman Collection